Zerobeings/learn/README.md

 ### Collection View
 When the cursor hovers over an NFT in the collection a grey box will outline the NFT of interest.
-Each in dividual NFT will display the following information: The name, token ID, collection address (link to etherscan), a link to the NFT on looksrare and opensea.
+Each individual NFT will display the following information: The name, token ID, collection address (link to etherscan), a link to the NFT on looksrare and opensea.

 <p align="center" width="100%">
     <img width="33%" src="individualcollectionview.png">